awyspr/fieldnotes/x2026-01-16-deal-sizing-from-estimates.md

 Scenario 3: We created a "moderately well described" ACE opportunity with a $1 MRR.
 AI decided that $230 was more appropriate.

+Scenario 4: We created a "moderately well described" ACE opportunity for software sale via AWSMP, and gave it an MRR based on 100 users x the vendor's public AWSMP pricing of $35 per user per month - so MRR $3,500.

+AI decided that it should be $22,800.
+Yes, thats right, about 8x larger.
+We think it picked the enterprise license which is advertised at $20,000 as the base.

 Our take aways from this:
 - x
 - y